 Deposit Accounts -- These are FDIC insured general purpose deposit accounts.
 Funds sit in a user's name.
 Accounts have both credit and debit permissions.
 Because these are actual accounts held at our partner bank, they require bank level KYC.

-Money Market Savings Account -- These are interest-bearing FDIC insured accounts.
-They are intended for holding funds, so your debits from the account are limited.
+Interest Bearing Accounts -- These are interest-bearing FDIC insured deposit accounts.
+They are intended for holding funds, so there may be limits to the number of debits allowed from the account.

-Clearing Accounts: Clearing accounts are not FDIC insured and are not intended to hold funds for long.
-They allow you to collect payments from multiple sources, but can only deposit into a single account associated with your clearing account.
+Clearing Accounts: Clearing accounts are held in pooled accounts at our partner banks.
+They are not eligible for individual insurance, including FDIC insured, and are not intended to hold funds for long.
+They allow you to move funds without taking ownership of the funds.
+With clearing accounts you can collect payments from multiple sources, but can only deposit into a single account associated with your clearing account.
 These accounts require less KYC than Deposit Accounts.

 Escrow Accounts: These accounts are not general purpose accounts.
 They are tied to a very specific purpose: Holding funds for a set period of time until an obligation or period of time is met (ex: completing an agreement).
 If the agreed upon terms are fulfilled, money moves into the fund recipient's account.
 If the agreed upon terms are not fulfilled, funds will return to the sender.